🔄

 Next, turn your attention to the glass and the moving parts.
 Check each pane for cracks, chips, or scratches.
 If it's a double-paned window, look for any fogginess or condensation between the panes, which means the seal has failed.
 Then, test all the hardware.
 Do the latches lock securely?
 Do the casement cranks turn smoothly?
 Original hardware is a huge plus for character, but make sure it's functional.
 If parts are missing or broken, you'll need to source replacements, which can sometimes be a hunt in itself.

-Ensure It Fits Your Home's Style
+Does It Match Your Home's Aesthetic?

 This is the fun part.
 Does the window feel right for your space?
 Metal windows come in a huge range of styles, from classic French casement and industrial-style grids to unique designs like arched or pivot windows.
 Think about your home's architectural character.
 An Art Deco-style window might look out of place in a modern farmhouse, while a simple, clean-lined frame could be perfect.
 Consider the window's proportions and how its lines will complement your home's existing features.
 The right window should feel like it was always meant to be there.